kragen/derctuo/transaction-per-call.md

 Memoization and incrementalization
 ----------------------------------

-Suppose the transaction for a function is logging all its reads and writes of mutable data; if it additionally logs which function it is, any closed-over data, its input parameters, then it becomes possible to use it for memoization — any call to the same function with the same parameters and closure data will necessarily perform the same writes and return the same value, unless one of those reads is out of date, or execution is nondeterministic.
+Suppose the transaction for a procedure invocation is logging all its reads and writes of mutable data; if it additionally logs which procedure it is, any closed-over data, and its input parameters, then it becomes possible to use it for memoization — any call to the same procedure with the same parameters and closure data will necessarily perform the same writes and return the same value, unless either one of those reads is out of date or execution is nondeterministic.
 So it’s valid to just perform those writes and return those results without actually running any of the function’s code.
 This is very similar to